ThaSkipster225/Poker_AI/README.md

 The Decision Trees algorithm was completed by AC.

-The Support Vector Machines algorithm was completed by Sebastian.
+The Support Vector Machines algorithm was completed by Sebastian 'Skippy'.